garrettmflynn/GSOC22/0_community_bonding/README.md

 # Community Bonding Period
 **May 20 - June 12**

+## June 7th
+1. Finished readings on HED

+## June 5th - June 6th
+1. Continued updating `freerange` and integrating it into GEN.
+    - Now we can stream file changes directly into the user's filesystem from the browser!
+    - We can also host files remotely and, at least for EDF files, use range requests to get only the necessary data.

 ## June 4th
 1. Played around with remote datasets.
 Ended up finding out how to modify files in the local filesystem, removing the need for zipping
 2. Created [freerange](https;//github.com/brainsatplay/freerange) library to hold generic file management code